Neutron Star Atmosphere-Ocean Dynamics

 \section{Acknowledgments}

 The authors thank Valentin Skoutnev for helpful discussions.
-JN is supported by a joint Columbia University/Flatiron Institute Research Fellowship.
+JN is supported by the European Union (ERC, ILLUMINATOR, 101114623).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+JWS is supported by NASA grant 80NSSC23K0345 and a Simons Foundation Pivot Fellowship.
 Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51518.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-JWS is supported by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.

 \begin{appendix}